telerik/blazor-docs/knowledge-base/textbox-add-icon.md

 ## Solution 1

-As of **UI for Blazor 5.1.0**, you may use [Prefix and Suffix templates]({%slug common-features/input-adornments%}) to add the desired content as prefix or suffix to the TextBox.
+As of **UI for Blazor 5.1.0**, you can use [Prefix and Suffix templates]({%slug common-features/input-adornments%}) to add the desired content as a prefix or suffix to the TextBox.

 ## Solution 2